 Wool carpets are warm, soft and environmentally friendly.

 Polypropylene is highly stain resistant.

 If you buy a carpet, it’s advisable to get an expert to fit it and often you can factor this, and any underlay you may need, into a deal.
 Whether you have young children or pets is also an important factor in deciding whether or not to have carpets – hard floors are easier to clean.

 Laminate floors and vinyl

-Vinyl floors are available range of stylish patterns, and are a good way of emulating more expensive flooring options such as terracotta, marble or ceramic tiles.
+Vinyl floors are available in a range of stylish patterns, and are a good way of emulating more expensive flooring options such as terracotta, marble or ceramic tiles.
 They can also mimic wooden or metallic planks and are great in kitchen or bathroom areas.

-These can be expensive, but will be durable and stylish.
+These can be expensive, but should be durable and stylish.
 Choose from terracotta, natural stone, mosaic, polished porcelain, granite, limestone, marble and slate.
 You could lay these yourself, although you’ll also need filler and may have to cut some tiles to size, which may require a special cutting tool.

 It’s possible to paint straight onto concrete, wood, vinyl and ceramic tiles.
 Although the paint isn’t the most durable option for high traffic areas, you can improve the last with three coats of clear urethane.
 You may also have to prime wooden floors before you paint them.
-Plus, don’t forget that it may take a few days for the paint to dry before you can walk on it.
+Don’t forget that it may take a few days for the paint to dry before you can walk on it.